-What Is Back Angle Recline?
+What is Back Angle Recline?

 Back angle recline is the adjustment in angle of the back of the chair, whilst the body of the chair remains stationary.
 It is measured as the angle of the back from the seat surface where the patient sits.

 Back angle recline can be used for comfort and to redistribute pressure.
-It is a crucial that the back angle of the chair matches the hip angle of the client.
-If the back angle does not match the hip angle the client will slide from the chair and this will cause sacral sitting or Posterior Pelvic Tilt.
+It is crucial that the back angle of the chair matches the hip angle of the client to prevent them from falling into an improper seating position.
+If the back angle does not match the hip angle, the client might slide from the chair, which could cause sacral sitting or a Posterior Pelvic Tilt.

-In patients with limited hip flexion the angle of recline can be locked at an optimum angle position to reduce the risk of sliding and improve comfort.
+In patients with limited hip flexion, it is important that the angle of recline can be locked at an optimum angle position to reduce the risk of sliding and improve comfort.

-What Is Tilt in Space?
+What is Tilt in Space?

-Tilt in space is when the entire chair tilts on its frame, whilst the angle of the patients hips, knees and ankles remain the same.
+Tilt in Space is when the entire chair tilts on its frame, whilst the angle of the patient’s hips, knees and ankles remain the same.

-Tilt in space can facilitate a functional in patients who have poor sitting posture and also is vital is redistributing pressure to off load the Ischial Tuberosities (IT's).
-Tilting the client back whilst maintaining the angles in their hips, knees and feet creates a safe position, redistributing weight through their back, reducing potential pressure ulcers, whilst creating a comfortable, stable and functional position.
+When is Tilt in Space Used?Tilt in Space can be used to redistribute pressure to offload the Ischial Tuberosities (IT's, or sometimes called 'sit bones').
+Tilting the client back whilst maintaining the angles in their hips, knees and feet can create a safe position for many clients.
+Redistributing weight through their back can reduce potential pressure ulcers, whilst creating a comfortable, stable and functional position for the user.